Old Florida Get-Away Anna Maria Island

-“Laid-back and natural” are the attributes of Anna Maria Island a seven- mile strip of white-sand beaches.
+“Laid-back and natural” are the attributes of Anna Maria Island, a seven- mile strip of white-sand beaches.
 The cities of Bradenton Beach, Anna Maria and Holmes Beach are located on this extraordinary barrier island.
 The population of the island is about 8,500, however, nobody really knows how many sun seekers are on the island during season.

 Fortunately, some people saw the writing on the wall early enough.
 Thanks to stricter rules, the "Old Florida Style" could be preserved.
 Many other barrier islands have done a less good job in conserving their sub-tropical character.
 It is at least a small comfort for the islanders who would love to turn back time.